bwagner77/docs-test/function/local-development.md

 ## How to create a new C# Function App in Visual Studio

-1. Open Visual Studio 2022 and create a new Azure Functions project.
+1. Open Visual Studio 2022 and create a new project using the Azure Functions template.

     ![CreateNewProject](../assets/images/function-create-new-project.png)

 2. Enter the project name using the following naming convention.

-    **DH.<Integration Name>.AzureFunction**
+    **DH.{Component/Integration}.AzureFunction**

     ![ConfigureProject](../assets/images/function-configure-project.png)